PippoAe/IOTA-Riddle/README.md

 How to solve a riddle:
 1. Do whatever the file tells you to do.
 2. If you think you got it right, pass the file trough the above function. (or use the .exe here https://github.com/PippoAe/IOTA-Riddle/releases)
-3. A seed will be generated.
+3. A seed will be generated (clicking on the seed copies it to the clipboard).
 4. Log into the seed using the IOTA wallet.
 5. If you solved the riddle correctly, you should now see the reward that you can claim by sending it to an address of yours.
-6. Bonus points: If it was a fun riddle and you want other people to solve it too, you can make the reward bigger by sending additional IOTAS the address.
+6. Bonus points: If it was a fun riddle and you want other people to solve it too, you can make the reward bigger by sending additional IOTA the address.

 How to make a riddle:
-1. Create a random file (txt, bmp, etc.).
+1. Create a new file (for example .txt, .png or whatever tickles your fancy)
-2. Fill the file with a riddle and drop the solved riddle into the above function to have a seed generated
+2. Fill the file with a riddle and drop the solved riddle into the above function to have a seed generated from the file.
-(or use the .exe located on the release page).
+(or use the .exe located on the release page, clicking on the seed copies it to the clipboard).
 3. Do a login on the iota wallet with the generated seed and generate a receiving address.
 4. Send an awesome reward to the receiving-address as a price for the future solver to claim.
 5. Create a backup-copy of the solved riddle-file.